 What to do at the scene of the accident

-If possible, straight after your accident you should try and take pictures of the cause and scene of the accident.
+If possible, straight after your accident, you should try and take pictures of the accident’s cause and scene.
 This creates a record of what caused it.
 Also, try to take pictures of your injuries when they are fresh as possible.

 Were they any witnesses to your horse riding accident claims cause?
 If so, you should try and get their names and contact details.
-They may be able to provide witness statements at a later date, such as if the claim goes to court.
+They may be able to provide witness statements later, such as if the claim goes to court.

 After the accident

-When calculating any form of personal injury claim, such as a horse riding accident compensation claim, there are several different factors which can go into making up your final award.
+When calculating horse riding accident claims, several different factors can go into making up your final award.
 These include: